kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-2).md

 ### Setting up the scene

 Imagine a hacker, have found a vulnerable application on the Internet which is hosted on your cluster .
 He don't know much else about it other than the fact that it has a particular vulnerability.
 In this documentation we will use a mock-up application that has a remote control command execution **(RCE) vulnerability** which is going to allow us to run commands directly on the server that's running the web application.

-Here we will use a simple Flask app that has a simulated RCE, but these kinds of vulnerabilities do exist in the wild such as in middleware, libraries, and container images.
+Here we will use a simple Flask app that has a simulated RCE,but these kinds of vulnerabilities do exist in the wild such as in middleware,libraries, and container images.
 This kind of vulnerability allows an attacker to pass malformed or specifically crafted HTTP requests to allow them to run commands directly on the target server.

 Lets see a demo and understand the attack

-1. we would have a application deployment named `webadmin` ,  in a isolated namespace `dev` with its own service and this service is exposed via a ingress controller .
+1. we would have a application deployment named `webadmin` ,in a isolated namespace `dev` with its own service and this service is exposed via a ingress controller .
 Here we are replicating the attack on a`kind` cluster

 `webadmin-deployment.yaml`